Being Canadian, we know a thing or two about our country, so we thought we'd share some interesting facts about Canada with all of you.

 In Newfoundland, there is a tradition of kissing a dead cod followed by a shot of rum known as Skreech

 In Churchill Manitoba, nobody locks their doors to their house or cars in case of a polar bear attack.

 It is illegal to kill a Sasquatch in British Columbia.

-The national animal of Canada is the Beaver – It became the national symbol of Canada in 1975.
+The national animal of Canada is the Beaver – It became the national symbol in 1975.

 It seems like a strange choice, but the beaver played a large role in building Canada.
-Canada was built on the fur trade and the beaver was in high demand for its pelt.
+The country was built on the fur trade and the beaver was in high demand for its pelt.